 Best Time of the Year for this Itinerary

-My parents visited in the beginning of September, during the heart of rainy season.
+For this itinerary, we did it with my parents at the beginning of September, during the heart of rainy season.
 Although Bijagua and Monteverde are high elevation areas that tend to rain more (read more about Costa Rica weather here), we wanted them to experience the tropical cloud forest and climate.
 Plus, being from Washington state, they didn’t mind rain or cold.

 For wildlife

 If you visit in March or April, you have good chances to see the Resplendant Quetzals in Monteverde.
-But you won’t really be able to see marine wildlife in the Gulf of Papagayo unless you visit in July – end of November.
+But you won’t really be able to see marine wildlife in the Gulf of Papagayo unless you visit during January or February.
+The best time to see marine animals like humpback whales and turtles is August and September.

 In September, we saw turtles, dolphins, monkeys, sloths, tons of toucans and birds.